 That’s a critical distinction and one that many businesses, big or small, tend to overlook.
 When you’re focusing too much on what you have to offer, you’re not focused enough on what your prospective customers need.
 It’s human nature for us to be far more attuned to “what’s in it for me” than we are to the intricacies of the product or service features you may have to offer.

 Most of our customers are small—five people or less.
 What’s important to them?
 They often want to convey an image of being bigger than they are, they’re concerned about sounding professional and they want the ability to distribute calls to staff members wherever they may be located (most often in dispersed locations).
 Cost is a common concern and most don’t have a physical office location—those that work for or with them are often located in multiple locations.
 But, regardless of size, locations or numbers of staff members or contractors the primary need they share is to have a single, “corporate” phone number and the ability to transfer calls to others’ cell phones while conveying the impression that they are all located in an office tower.

 Our pitch is focused on their needs.
 “We provide hosted telephone systems for small companies.”
 That one sentence provides a good starting point, it quickly explains what we do, positions us in an industry and the use of the word “hosted” invites a question.
-So, we go on to explain: “We provide virtual phone numbers, either local or toll-free, and include a professionally recorded outgoing greeting, multiple extensions, call transfer and voicemail to email and fax.”
+So, we go on to explain: “We provide virtual phone numbers, either local or toll-free, and include a professionally recorded outgoing greeting, multiple extensions, call transfer and voicemail to email.”

 What Should you Focus On?

 So, what does it take to perfect your pitch?
 You should focus on using: